 If you want to learn more about this machine, I've written a full review of the Rocket Appartamento.
 But in short, if you are looking for a classic espresso machine and not concerned about techie features and prefer manual controls, get this machine, if you prefer to program everything to the second, then look at the breville dual boiler above.

 Latte Maker Buying Guide

-Now that we've gone through our recommended latte makers you will have an idea on what type of machine best suits your needs.
+Now that I've gone through our recommended latte makers you will have an idea on what type of machine best suits your needs.

 But if you need more help below is our buying guide that will allow you to make an informed decision.
 There are 3 main considerations you will need look at when deciding on what latte machine to buy, these are:

 - Your price range

 The first thing to understand when picking your latte machine is that there are two types to chooise from, these are: